- June 1 for September entry (Fall Term)

 - ACCO 340: Income Taxation in Canada

 - COMM 308: Introduction to Finance

 COMM 301: Management Information Systems (completed Summer 2010 or previously)

 - COMM 401: Strategy and Competition

-To apply for admission you need to log in to Connect2Concordia.ca.
-This how-to guide will lead you through the online application process.
+To apply for admission you will need to follow the steps in the guide for the online application process.

 - You may save your application at any point, allowing you to partially complete the process (if necessary) and return to it later.

 - Be sure to have a valid credit card ready (Visa, MasterCard or American Express) for the application fee and a valid email address for correspondence.

 Provide your name, date of birth, first language, email address and other details.
 Please ensure that all information is accurate and coincides with all your official supporting documents.
 The email address you provide here will be the one we use to communicate with you throughout the admissions process.

 In this section you also have the option of specifying if you wish to apply to one of Concordia’s specialized colleges, schools or institutes.